HughP/MLKA/ReferencesAndLinks.md

 * **[Programmer-keyboard-layout](https://github.com/bga/Programmer-keyboard-layout)**: Keyboard layout, optimized for programming Idea is make type much easy.
 * **[Ghost Keyboard](https://github.com/psosera/ghost-keyboard)** - Quick and dirty program that displays keystrokes via low-level hooks to a WinForms GUI.
 Useful for accessibility or screencasts where you want to show keystrokes in real-time.
 * **[keystrokeanalyzer](https://github.com/AlphaGit/keystrokeanalyzer)** keystroke analyzer
+* **[Keystrokes Logger](https://github.com/sushantkhurana/Win32-KeyStrokes): A dll and a consumer to record and log keystrokes in xml format.
+Win32

 ###Web Platform